 Come and meet the dedicated people who strive daily to provide medical services, employment and education to thousands of people in the country of Angola, in southwest Africa.
 If you're seeking adventure and significance and desire a challenging focus for your faith, your skills, your resources, your time and service, where your efforts can really make a difference, we invite you to consider how you might take part in Kingdom building in this surprisingly beautiful country.

-The Medical Center of Lubango opened its doors to the public in October 2006, with 22 staff treating 60 patients on the first day.
+The Medical Center (CEML Hospital) in Lubango opened its doors to the public in October 2006, with 22 staff treating 60 patients on the first day.
 Today, hospital staff numbers 130. including 2 full-time & 5 part-time doctors, providing daily consultation to over 60 patients.
 The hospital has an emergency room operating 24/7, operating room, wards, labs, and x-ray services.
 Dr. Stephen Foster is the Clinical and General Director and has 'raised the bar' in the quality of medical service in the area.
 Patients are often introduced to the Good News of Jesus Christ for the first time at the hospital and staff members are challenged in their faith at weekly devotions.

-The Seminary is located in the City of Lubango.
+The ISTEL Seminary is located in the City of Lubango.
 Presently, 45 students are pursuing a Bachelor of Theology degree.
 Since 2001, when peace was declared in Angola, the Seminary has been challenged with efforts to increase enrollment and expand opportunities with evening classes and a Modular Program in the capital city of Luanda.
-Four full-time and several pert-time and visiting professors and ex-pat teachers forego more lucrative positions elsewhere to dedicate themselves to preparing these young men to increase the sphere of influence for God's Kingdom in Angola.
+Four full-time and several pert-time and visiting professors and ex-pat teachers forego more lucrative positions elsewhere to dedicate themselves to preparing these young people to increase the sphere of influence for God's Kingdom in Angola.